Menopause fatigue is more than just feeling tired.

 The trouble is, the levels don’t follow a steady downward curve.
 It’s more a case of bumping down the stairs.

-When it suddenly dips, you might feel fatigued, low, and it might be harder to switch off.
+And since cyclical changes happen during menopause, when it suddenly dips, you might feel fatigued and low, so it might be harder to switch off and relax.

 So that’s the problem, but what can you do about it?

-If menopause side effects are disrupting your life, there are some things you can do to help you get through the day with something left in your tank.
+If menopause side effects are disrupting your life, there are some things you can do to help you get through the day.

-Anemia usually comes with its own sort of fatigue too, so it can be helpful to make sure that you’re getting enough iron.
+Apart from that, anemia usually comes with its own sort of fatigue, too, so it can be helpful to make sure you’re getting enough iron.

 Many women find that essential oils help them to manage their menopause symptoms.